 Note: the switch will need to be selected and configured as per the next two sections.

 The advantage of a redundant network loop is that if there is a single point of failure (a controller, cable, or power supply), there is still a valid path for network traffic to follow.
 This means the other controllers can keep running!
 Faults typically occur from a network cable being disconnected or damaged.
 For installations where a large number of PixLite® controllers are daisy chained together, the redundant link is a cheap and easy insurance policy to help mitigate a potential failure in the network cabling.

 An example situation is shown below.
-A fault triggers the network switch to activate the port that the redundant line is connected to.
+A fault is detected by the network switch, which then activates the port that the redundant line is connected to.
 Arrows are shown to indicate connectivity between the switch and the pixel controllers.

 Selecting a Network Switch

 Not all switches are capable of performing the required management of network traffic that redundant network loops rely on.
 Any network switch that supports Spanning Tree Protocol (STP) will be able to achieve a redundant network loop topology.
 If a redundant Ethernet link is to be used with PixLite® Mk3 pixel controllers, then STP must be supported and enabled within the network switch.
 Any managed network switch is likely to have this feature, but you should confirm this with the vendor.

 Network devices will only work properly when a single active path between two devices exist.
 If a network loop is improperly created, then there may be multiple paths the network data can take – this will either cause the network to quickly become unstable, or the switch may even deactivate these ports entirely, to protect the rest of the network.